MarkBrooks1985/mb-readme-maker/assets/Readme/readme.md

 ## Installation
 To install this application run this following code
 ```
-sgddsg
+npm i
 ```

 ## License
-This project uses [No License]() license
+This project uses [GPLv3](https://opensource.org/licenses/GPL-3.0) license

 ## Contributation
-sdgdggds
+n/a

 ## Tests
-sgddgsgsd
+n/a

 ## Questions
-sdgdssdg
+n/a